 Has anyone ever said they’re excited to take the Standardized Tests or SAT?
 If so, that person is crazy because the pressure amongst students is insane here in the Bay.
-No matter what major you’re interested in, your test score matters and you’ve almost certainly wondered, “What is the best way to prepare for the SAT?”
+No matter what major you’re interested in, your test score matters and you’ve almost certainly wondered.
+“What is the best way to prepare for the SAT?”

 There are many ways to prepare a student for the SAT including:

 For a highly self-motivated individual, self-studying may be the best option.
 Platforms like Khan Academy and Magoosh can help, and they don’t cost much.
 But…it takes discipline.
 You’ll need to set SMART goals.

-Next, you have Tutored.
+Next, you have tutored teaching.
 They can keep you motivated and hold you accountable.
 Another major perk of using a tutor is that they provide individualized explanations for your errors.
 However, not all tutors are equipped with SAT specific knowledge (even though they claim to help here), so the quality is hit or miss.

 Based on our research, we think the best way to study for the SAT is to study your mistakes.
 Too many students spend time reviewing the problems they missed without reviewing the underlying concepts.
-Since you’ll never see the same problem ever again, the only way to prevent future errors is to gain a better foundation of knowledge — be it understanding how mathematical proportions work or even how to use commas effectively.
+Since you’ll never see the same problem ever again, the only way to prevent future errors is to gain a better foundation of knowledge.
+Be it understanding how mathematical proportions work or even how to use commas effectively.

 Also read: How Important is the SAT or ACT?